George Lamar Jones: Link to previous murder and death

 In March 2010, Jones' DNA was linked to the murder of Harris after a cold case review was conducted by the Milwaukee Police Department.
 During an interview with the detectives, he recanted his previous claims and admitted that he had invited Harris to smoke crack at his house.
 While doing this, Jones claimed that he had told her that she talked too fast and should slow down, which angered Harris and quickly escalated into a physical confrontation.
 After overpowering her, he proceeded to choke her for approximately 15 minutes before letting go.
 Upon realizing that he had killed her, Jones then panicked, rolled a garbage cart inside his house and dumped her body inside before rolling it back to the nearby apartment building, where it was picked up by sanitation workers not long after.
 Soon after, he was charged with first-degree reckless homicide in relation to Harris' death.

-After being successfully convicted and given another life term, Jones continued to serve his sentences at the Dodge Correctional Institution in Waupun until his death from natural causes on April 30, 2012.
+After being successfully convicted and given an additional 30-year term, Jones continued to serve his life sentence at the Dodge Correctional Institution in Waupun until his death from natural causes on April 30, 2012.
 For a brief period, his death was erroneously attributed to Walter E. Ellis, who became notorious as "The Milwaukee North Side Strangler" after DNA evidence linked him to the majority of the murders committed from the period of 1986 to 2007.

 As of March 2025, no further victims have been linked to Jones.
 The Mims homicide was solved and attributed to Ellis.
 Convicted murderer David W. Lewis was charged with reckless homicide in the Jeter case in 2009, but was acquitted in 2011.